blakegarretson/essentials/main.md

   - ***Worth noting:*** recent versions of Windows 10 now come with a tool called "Snip & Sketch" that does something similar (use SHIFT + WINDOWS + S key combo to access it), although it doesn't automatically save the image to a file.

+## Live Streaming

+- [OBS Studio](https://obsproject.com/): While not exactly my jam, if you're into live streaming it's hard to beat OBS as a solid choice.

 ## Video Conversion

 - [HandBrake](https://handbrake.fr/): Convert video from/to nearly any format.
 While incredibly powerful and complex, HandBrake makes it really simple to get started.
 If you don't want anything special, just drag and drop a file, select a preset target format (e.g. Roku 1080p30 or Android 720p30), and hit start.